 Eliminating or minimizing alcohol use before undergoing surgery that involves general anesthesia can increase safety.
 Excessive alcohol consumption can damage the liver, causing heavy bleeding during surgery and unpredictably increasing or decreasing the effect of the drugs used for general anesthesia General anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
 However... read more .

-People who are dependent on alcohol or drugs may develop symptoms of withdrawal (see withdrawal symptoms of alcohol Withdrawal symptoms Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more and also see withdrawal symptoms of drugs Withdrawal symptoms Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more ) when use of these substances is suddenly stopped or lessened before surgery.
+People who are dependent on alcohol or drugs may develop symptoms of withdrawal (see withdrawal symptoms of alcohol Withdrawal symptoms Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more and also see withdrawal symptoms of drugs Withdrawal symptoms Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more ) when use of these substances is suddenly stopped or lessened before surgery.
 Therefore, doctors may give sedatives (benzodiazepines) to alcoholics on the day of surgery.
 Doctors may give opioid analgesics Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more (powerful pain relievers) to people addicted to opioids to help prevent withdrawal.
 Rarely, opioid addicts are given methadone, which also relieves severe pain, to prevent withdrawal before surgery.

 Smokers are advised to stop smoking as early as possible before any procedure involving the chest or abdomen.
 Recent tobacco use makes abnormal heart rhythms more likely to develop during general anesthesia and impairs lung function.
 People need to stop smoking several weeks before surgery so that the defense mechanisms of the respiratory system Defense Mechanisms of the Respiratory System The average person who is moderately active during the daytime breathes about 20,000 liters (more than 5,000 gallons) of air every 24 hours.
 Inevitably, this air (which would weigh more than... read more can recover.